-My major fields of study are international relations and comparative politics.
-My research interests include international security, grand strategy, military strategy and effectiveness, nuclear weapons, and the political economy of war.
+My fields of study are international relations, comparative politics, and formal and quantitative methods.
+My research broadly focuses on the causes, conduct, and consequences of war.
 I am also a Graduate Fellow at the Judith Reppy Institute for Peace and Conflict Studies.

 I previously worked in several Washington, DC think tanks and nonprofit organizations.
 My opinions have appeared in The National Interest and The Diplomat.
 I have also taken part in numerous international election observation missions and political assessments around the world including Bangladesh, Bhutan, Egypt and Jordan.